Ariana Grande Reportedly Turned Down A Damehood & Here's Why

 According to another source for The Sun, there is still a possibility that Grande will accept a title in the future.
 So Arianators, there’s still a chance!

-If Grande does accept, she would join other notable Americans such as Angelina Jolie and Bill Gates in honorary knighthood.
+If Grande does accept, she would join other notable Americans such as Angelina Jolie and Bill Gates who have received honorary titles.

 Advertisement